razaghimahdi/Shopping-By-KMP/README.md

 Obviously it would be more updates, What we are working on these days?
 - **Product Comparison:** Easily compare features, prices, and reviews of two products side by side for a smarter shopping choice.

+## **Latest Features 🏄‍♂️**
+- In last updated, I added `map` to managing address.
+So user can select its location before adding address information to be more specific

 #### **Future Plans:**
 - **Web platfrom:** Soon we gonna have release for web